Ephraim-usc/egrm/README.rst

-Coalescent Relationship Matrix
+Expected Genetic Relationship Matrix
 ========

-Coalescent Relationship Matrix (CRM) is the expected Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree, derived under the coalescent theory framework.
+Expected Genetic Relationship Matrix (EGRM) is the expected value of the Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree, derived under the coalescent theory framework.